-Ultra-flexible electronics has many potential applications within areas such as defence, healthcare and energy.
+Ultra-flexible electronics has many potential applications within areas such as for example the military, healthcare and energy.
 Stretchable organic solar cells (OSC's) has the potential to provide a promising power source for next generation wearable electronic devices.
-However, it is still challenge to produce OSC's that а concurrently have a robust mechanical stability and can achieve high efficiencies due to the fact that aggregated microstructures and high crystallinity are thought to be critical for facilitating highly efficient devices but tend to leave the active layer brittle and hence nonflexible.
+However, it is still a challenge to produce OSC's that concurrently have a robust mechanical stability and can achieve high efficiencies due to the fact that aggregated microstructures and high crystallinity are thought to be critical for facilitating highly efficient devices but tend to leave the active layer brittle and hence nonflexible.